 Stress can cripple you if it’s left alone and you don’t deal with it regularly.
 Chronic stress has even been linked to quite a few diseases such as diabetes, depression, obesity, heart disease, and even Alzheimer’s.
 It can leave you feeling awful, both physically and emotionally.
 The good thing is that managing your stress can decrease your chances of making these conditions worse, and it can improve both your physical and mental health.
 Meditation, yoga, and exercise can all be helpful when it comes to dealing with stress.

-Being around nothing but negative people all the time can be draining.
+Being around nothing but negative people all the time can be draining and won’t see you becoming mentally healthier.
 The outlook you have on life tends to be shaped by the people you regularly interact with as well as the media you choose to consume.
 For example, if you surround yourself with conspiracy theorists and regularly visit conspiracy theory websites, it wouldn’t be a surprise if you begin to feel a bit paranoid.
 If you’re looking to gain a healthier and more positive outlook on life, you should surround yourself with people who’re supportive and positive.
 Cultivate relationships with those who’re willing to try to change things and make them better and who are optimistic regarding the future.

 Positivity, motivation, and optimism are contagious, but at the same time, cynicism, pessimism, and negativity are as well.
 Make a choice to be more positive with your emotions and feelings and try to ignore those negative voices that tell you that you can’t, you suck, or you can’t make a difference.